twilight-rs/twilight/twilight-lavalink/README.md

 the [client's `process` method][`Lavalink::process`], which you must call with every Voice State Update and Voice Server Update you receive.

-A breakdown of how this functions:
-- The client is [`Lavalink`](crate::client::Lavalink) that forwards the required events from Discord.
-    - We read the [Voice State and Voice Server Updates](https://discord.com/developers/docs/topics/gateway-events#voice) from discord to format the data to send to a Lavalink `VoiceUpdate` Event.
-    - There is a lower level [node](crate::node) that processes this for you.
-It isn't recommended to use this but rather the lavalink struct with the players.
-If you don't find functionality please open up and issue to expose what you need.
-- You send the client an [outgoing event](crate::model::outgoing).
-These include play, pause, seek, etc. You send these through the [player](crate::player) that is attached to Lavalink.
-- If you want to search or load you need to create a http client currently and then you can use [these helpers functions](crate::http#functions) to generate the http uri and body to send over your http client. you will then get response you can deserialize as json into the structs in the [http module](crate::http).

 Currently some [Filters](crate::model::outgoing::Filters) are not yet supported.
 Some endpoints such as [Lavalink Info] and [Update Session] have also not yet been implemented.
 Please reach out and open an issue for any missing feature you